Quansight/nebari-ogc-disaster-pilot-2022/README.md

 2. If you missed the registration deadline, please reach out to @iameskild on the [Gitter channel](https://gitter.im/ogc-developer/qhub-nebari) for access.

+> NOTE: For those that signed up but don't have (or didn't provide) a GitHub username, you can sign in with the email you provided with password `quansight`.

 ### Deploying your own QHub instance